lindzcook/USNDataGuides/data-graphics.md

 "Not available" and "not applicable" are abbreviated like this: N/A

+##Percent Change/ Percentage Change

+Wrong:

+In the USN newsroom, 50 percent of reporters liked math in 2010 and 60 percent of reporters liked math in 2012.
+This is a 10 percent increase in people who like math.

+Right:

+In the USN newsroom, 12 reporters liked math in 2010 and 16 reporters liked math in 2012.
+This is a 33 percent increase in math lovers.

+To calculate percentage change, use the formula:

+`(New number - old number)/ old number * 100`

+Or use this handy [calculator.](http://www.skillsyouneed.com/num/percent-change.html)

 ##  Reuse

 When a reporter or producer uses a graphic that has already been created, they need to verify that the data is the most recent available.